 These matters can be considered by the City at the development approval stage.
-Provision of on-street parking in the Precinct will be subject to local structure planning and preparation of detailed area plans.
+Provision of on-street parking in the Precinct will be subject to local structure planning and preparation of Detailed Area Plans (now referred to as 'Local Development Plan').